KoRIOz675/DnD_Enhanced_Edition/README.md

 > [!NOTE]
 > All the books in this repository are fan-made created by KoRIOz675.
 > Every copy is own by KoRIOz675 and must not be distribute without the authorization of the owner.
+> [Dungeon And Dragon](https://dnd.wizards.com) is the property of [Wizard of the Coast](https://company.wizards.com/) (WotC).
+I do not own the right of the name or anything related to WotC.